sky-chaser-high/adobe-illustrator-scripts/README.md

 This script splits and arranges all open windows.

 > [!TIP]
-> It has been implemented in the Application Bar since version 2022.
+> The Arrange document icon has been implemented in the Application Bar since version 2022.

 ![Arrange Windows](images/arrangeWindows.png)